CGCL-codes/Frog/README.md

 size (a.k.a., large-scale) graph with billions of vertices.

-We propose a light-weight asynchronous processing framework called Feynman with a hybrid coloring model.
+We propose a light-weight asynchronous processing framework called Frog with a hybrid coloring model.
 The fundamental idea is based on Pareto principle (or 80-20 rule) about coloring algorithms as we observed through masses of real graph coloring cases.
 We find that majority of vertices (about 80%) are colored